Peer Gynt: Background

-Ibsen's previous play, Brand, preached the philosophy of “All or nothing.”
+Ibsen's previous play, Brand, preached the philosophy of "All or nothing."
 Relentless, cruel, resolute, overriding in will, Brand went through everything that stood in his way toward gaining an ideal.
 Peer Gynt is a compensating balance, a complementary color to Brand.
 In contrast to Brand, with his iron will, Peer is willless, insufficient, and irresolute.
 Peer "goes around" all issues facing him.

 Brand had a phenomenal literary success, and people became curious to know what Ibsen's next play would be.
 The dramatist, about this time, was relieved of financial worry by two money grants, one from the Norwegian government and the other from the Scientific Society of Trondhjem.
 This enabled him to give to his work an unfettered mind.
 He went with his family to Frascati, where, in the Palazzo rooms, he looked many feet down upon the Mediterranean, and pondered his new drama.
 He preserved a profound silence about the content of the play, and begged his publisher, Hegel, to create as much mystery about it as possible.

-The portrayal of the Gynt family is known to be based on Henrik Ibsen's own family and childhood memories; in a letter to Georg Brandes, Ibsen wrote that his own family and childhood had served "as some kind of model" for the Gynt family.
+The portrayal of the Gynt family is known to be based on Henrik Ibsen's own family—the intertwined Ibsen/Paus family of Skien—and childhood memories; in a letter to Georg Brandes, Ibsen wrote that his own family and childhood had served "as some kind of model" for the Gynt family.
 In a letter to Peter Hansen, Ibsen confirmed that the character Åse, Peer Gynt's mother, was based on his own mother, Marichen Altenburg.
 The character Jon Gynt is considered to be based on Ibsen's father Knud Ibsen, who was a rich merchant before he went bankrupt.
 Even the name of the Gynt family's ancestor, the prosperous Rasmus Gynt, is borrowed from the Ibsen's family's earliest known ancestor.
 Thus, the character Peer Gynt could be interpreted as being an ironic representation of Henrik Ibsen himself.
 There are striking similarities to Ibsen's own life; Ibsen himself spent 27 years living abroad and was never able to face his hometown again.